Imbros

-According to the 2021 census, the island-district of Gökçeada has a population of 10,377.
+As of 2023, the island-district of Gökçeada has a population of 10,721.
 The main industries of Imbros are fishing and tourism.
 By the end of the 20th century, the island was predominantly inhabited by settlers from the Turkish mainland that mostly arrived after 1960, with the indigenous Greek population having declined to about 300 persons by the start of the 21st century.

-Historically, the island was primarily inhabited by ethnic Greeks since the Iron Age until approximately the 1960s, when many were forced to emigrate to Greece as well as to Western Europe, the United States and Australia, due to a campaign of discrimination and ethnic cleansing sponsored by the Turkish Democrat Party (DP) government in the 1960s.
+Historically, the island was primarily inhabited by ethnic Greeks since the Iron Age until approximately the 1960s, when many were forced to emigrate to Greece as well as to Western Europe, the United States and Australia, due to a campaign of discrimination and ethnic cleansing sponsored by the governments of İsmet İnönü.
 The Greek Imbriot diaspora is thought to number around 15,000 globally and in Turkey, and has a strong special Imbrian identity.
 The 2010s saw a tentative revitalisation of the island's remaining Greek community.

-Names

-The first known name of the island is the Luwian name Imrašša which literally means open field or open country.
-It is thought that the name Greek name of the island, Imbros comes from the Luwian Imrašša.
-In Turkish the island is referred to as Gökçeada and sometimes İmroz.